makesign/mediasign-website/content/ss24/bachelor/b2-makesign/_index.md

 +++
 project_id = "B2"
 title = "Makesign"
-subtitle = "Digital Signage für den IDiA-Makerspace"

-claim = "Promote your event or project simply and conveniently throughout the campus!" abstract = "Makesign is a digital signage project aimed at motivating students to promote their projects while also learning more about the university's offerings."
+subtitle = "Digital Signage for the campus!" claim = "Makesign is a digital signage project aimed at motivating students to promote their projects while also learning more about the university's offerings." abstract = ""

-team = ["Rudolfs Spridis", "Nemo Ziener","Hyun Bin Jeoung", "Airon Jasinski","Niklas Aporius"] supervisor = ["Prof. Dr. Barne Kleinen", "Martin Holzhauer"]
+# Properties for displaying the project in the project list
 card_image = "makesign_logo.jpg"
+# card_description is deprecated, will be replaced by abstract/and or claim
+card_description = ""

+# Names are optional, team size is sufficient
+team = ["Rudolfs Spridis", "Nemo Ziener","Hyun Bin Jeoung", "Airon Jasinski","Niklas Aporius"] supervisor = ["Prof. Dr. Barne Kleinen", "Martin Holzhauer"] draft = false

 website_link = ""
 source_link = "https://github.com/makesign"

-draft = false
+tags = ['web', 'rails']
+categories = ['Web Technology'] study_focus = ['Web Technology']
 +++

 {{<section title="Overview">}}